-Each member shall acknowledge that he/she has been provided access to, and has had the opportunity to review the Policy Manual and Departmental Directives.
+Each member shall acknowledge that they have been provided access to, and has had the opportunity to review the Policy Manual and Departmental Directives.
 Members shall seek clarification as needed from an appropriate supervisor for any provisions that they do not fully understand.